TimMcCann/TreasurySMA/README.md

 ## Introduction
 This an MVP python/pandas solution with data analytics.
 The goal is to evaluate specific US Treasury rates using a 50 day moving average for 5 and 30 year rates.
 I once read an article that stipulated when the 5 year 50 day moving average exceeds the 30 year day moving average, then this could be a predictor of a future recession.

 The solution uses python and Jupyter notebooks.
-I am using cufflinks to plot graphs to make the graphs are interactive.
+I am using cufflinks to plot graphs to make the graphs interactive.

 ## Python Environment
 If you are using [conda](https://docs.anaconda.com/miniconda/install/) to create a python environment, then you may need to run **pip** install for plotly and cufflinks.
-At this writing **conda** does not support these libs.
+At this writing **conda install** does not support these libs.
 If using conda,
 ```
 # Create python environment with conda